-Our foreign policy section looks at American policy in Middle East, with a focus on the policy implications of different worldviews, and the different options the American president has in addressing the Iranian nuclear program.
+Our foreign policy section looks at American policy in Asia and the Middle East, with a focus on the policy implications of different worldviews, and the different options the American president has in addressing the Iranian and North Korean nuclear programs.
 We also engage in a policy simulation at the end of the week.
 Students are assigned a point of view or office such as Secretary of State or member of the Armed Services Committee, as well as a scenario to which they must respond.
 On Friday, they present their recommendations, debate, and decide on a course of action.

 No consideration of politics, republican or otherwise, can be complete without an examination of the limits of politics and a serious consideration of those aspects of human life which conflict with or offer alternatives to the political life.
 In this, the last week of the program, we examine foundings in relation to religion and literature, and consider the possibility that the best regime is one not realizable on earth, but rather imagined, or created, by a divine being.
 We further consider how religion and literature, which one might say are not overtly political, inform human life in this world and the next.